Dracone barge

-The daytime signal (known as a day shape) for dracone is a diamond shape at or near the aftermost extremity of the last vessel or object being towed and if the length of the tow exceeds 200 meters an additional diamond shape where it can best be seen and located as far forward as is practicable.
-According to the USCG's 72Colregs, For light signals, dracones less than 25 meters breadth (82.02') should display one all-round white light at each end.
+The daytime signal (known as a day shape) for dracone is a diamond shape at or near the aftermost extremity of the last vessel or object being towed and if the length of the tow exceeds 200 metres an additional diamond shape where it can best be seen and located as far forward as is practicable.
+According to the USCG's 72Colregs, for light signals, dracones less than 25 metres breadth (82.02 ft) should display one all-round white light at each end.
 However, the "forward" light may be omitted.
 Provided, however, dracones with a breadth of 25 meters or longer MUST display one all-round white at each end and two additional all-round white lights on each side of its maximum breadth.
-Dracones exceeding 100 meters shall display additional all-round white lights between the fore and aft lights not to exceed 100 meters between these additional lights.
+Dracones exceeding 100 metres shall display additional all-round white lights between the fore and aft lights not to exceed 100 metres between these additional lights.
 While being towed by a vessel it displays only one all round light so that it can be seen by other vessels and risk of collision can be reduced.

-The common modern use (described in a patent application filed by BP in 1972 in combination with capture booms) is in the clean-up of petroleum spills or pollution slicks, where any small and manoeuvrable vessel (e.g. a harbour tug) with pumping gear mounted on it can gather up a much larger volume of liquid than it can carry by pumping it promptly back over the side into a tanker or Dracone Barge.
+The common modern use (described in a patent application filed by BP in 1972 in combination with capture booms) is in the clean-up of petroleum spills or pollution slicks, where any small and manoeuvrable vessel (e.g. a harbour tug) with pumping gear mounted on it can gather up a much larger volume of liquid than it can carry by pumping it promptly back over the side into a tanker or dracone barge.
 A secondary, but related use, is the offloading of bilge water from large ships that must be treated (at a shore-side facility) and not dumped directly into the sea.

-The vessels were given the name "dracone" as it was "the nearest word in Greek for a mythical monster such as a sea serpent."
+The vessels were given the name "dracone" as it was "the nearest word in Greek for a mythical monster such as a sea serpent".
 However, one year earlier Frank Herbert wrote his first novel The Dragon in the Sea about submarines towing large bags to carry oil, and other sources say the naming was an "overt acknowledgment of the source of his idea".